Looking to Purchase Land for your Custom Home?

 With a significant increasing population growth over the last years, we have seen much more government regulation to accommodate this growth.
 Wetland restoration and setbacks keep increasing, storm water requirements are substantially more restrictive, septic system requirements are costlier.
 Installing a driveway and bringing water and power to a house also are just not as simple as before.
 In addition, our State Governments created a law called "Growth Management Act" to try and restrict urban growth from the open spaces on the county.
 The most significant result of this rule is that most land can only have 1 house per 5 acres in the county, and city lots have become very small (this is why you see houses 10' from the neighboring house).
 The exception to the GMA are all the previous lots that were already existing.
 The a 2 acre lot in the county comes available for sale, it is most likely because it was already a 2 acre lot before the GMA.
 The result is that it is very difficult for most people to find the ideal piece of land at a reasonable/affordable price.
 It takes patience and diligence to keep looking.
 A really nice piece of land eventually becomes available!
 Just keep looking.

 We would like to help you with the information and tools to find your own property for your ideal custom home.
-We offer doing the research in doing a feasibility study on your land for our customers.
-Otherwise consider the following subject.
 We hope this will help you make a well informed and wise decision with as little stress as possible.

 1. Property seems to sell very quickly in our locale.
 Our suggestion, if you find a piece of property that you feel will be ideal for you, make an offer immediately!
 We have seen many people lose out on a really great lot because someone else made an offer while our client was doing research on the land.
 Note that after an agreement has been made between you and the seller, one can then research the property with due diligence.
 In every Purchase and Sale Agreement, there should be a "feasibility" clause.
 Typically, the purchaser is given 30-45 days (the amount of days can be negotiable) to research any issues that would be important to know in order for the purchaser to use the land as hoped for (like building a custom home on it).